AlexMercedCoder/apache-iceberg-ui/README.md

 ### Uploading Files

+### Uploading Files

-1. Navigate to a table in the explorer.
+1. **Append Data**: Navigate to an existing table and click the upload icon (cloud) next to the table name.
-2. Click the upload icon (cloud) next to the table name.
+2. **Create Table**: Click the upload icon on a **Namespace** folder.
 3. Select a CSV, JSON, or Parquet file.
+4. If creating a new table, enter a name.
+The schema will be automatically inferred from the file.
-4. The data will be appended to the table.
+5. The data will be uploaded and the table created/updated.

 ### Exporting Results